mactrem/com-tiles/packages/spec/README.md

 - Index
 - IndexFragment
 - IndexRecord
-- AggregationCoefficient
-  Number of index records to aggregate to a fragment.
+- AggregationCoefficient: Specifies the Number of index entries aggregated in one index fragment.
   For quadtree based TileMatrixCRS like WebMercatorQuad it's recommended to be power of 4.
-Has to be quadtratic -> Or only on side and quadtratic so power of 2